agaif/Triangulations-like-OP2/README.md

 ## General information

 Each directory, except for the directory **common**, contains a separate program.
 Below is the list of all these programs with their short descriptions.
-The directory **common** contains two **.cpp** files (together with the corresponding **.hpp** files) which are used by all the programs.
+The directory **common** contains two libraries which are used by all the programs.
 Namely, **myiofunctions.cpp / myiofunctions.hpp** contain input/output functions and **permutation.cpp / permutation.hpp** contain the class **Permutation**, which allows working with elements of permutation groups.
+The description of these libraries is given below.

 **List of programs:**